-- 19. Person to be given statement and explanation of rights, the order, and requirements of, and reasons for, the order Where a person is made subject to a Community Treatment Order or Inpatient Treatment Order, the health care professional who made the order shall give or cause to be given to the person: - (a) a copy of the order; and - (b) a written statement of the person's rights in Samoan and English in a form which may be prescribed in regulations; and - (c) a copy of the relevant application for review as may be prescribed in regulations; and - (d) subject to available resources, an explanation in a language, style and manner which the person is most likely to understand of- - (i) the order; and - ii) the reasons why the order has been made; - (iii) what the order requires of the person; and - (iv) the person's rights under this Part. - 20.
-Review of Community Treatment Order (1) A person subject to a Community Treatment Order, or any other person who satisfies the Court that he or she has a proper interest in the matter, may, with the leave of the Court, apply during the currency of the order to the Court to review the order.
+19. Person to be given statement and explanation of rights etc - Where a person is made subject to a Community Treatment Order or Inpatient Treatment Order, the health care professional who made the order shall give or cause to be given to the person:

+- (a) a copy of the order; - (b) a written statement of the person's rights in Samoan and English in a form which may be prescribed in regulations from time to time; - (c) a copy of the relevant application for review as may be prescribed in regulations from time to time; and - (d) subject to available resources, an explanation in a language, style and manner which the person is most likely to understand of: - (i) the order;

+(ii) the reasons why the order has been made;

+- (iii) what the order requires of the person; and - (iv) the person's rights under this Part.

+20. Review of Community Treatment Order-(1) A person subject to a Community Treatment Order, or any other person who satisfies the Court that they have a proper interest in the matter, may, with the leave of the Court, apply during the currency of the order to the Court to review the order.